C4G/support.c4gblis.org/docs/index.md

 ### Sidney Akuro Atah

 Sidney has been with the BLIS project since the beginning.
 He has worked with many labs in Cameroon to set up and support BLIS, and has been a part of studies about BLIS as it has evolved.

+### Professor Santosh Vempala

+[Professor Santosh Vempala](https://faculty.cc.gatech.edu/~vempala/) is a pro bono consultant.
+Prof. Vempala has taught the Computing For Good course at Georgia Tech, from which much work on BLIS has been done.

 ## Contact